matthub/imf-ios-sdk/README.md

 - IMFData: Implements security integration between IMFCore and CloudantToolkit.
 - CloudantToolkit: Enables interaction with both local and remote Cloudant datastores.
 - IMFPush: Enables push notification support.
-- IMFFacebookAuthentication: Enables Facebook as an identity provider with the Advanced Mobile Access service.
+- IMFFacebookAuthentication: Enables Facebook as an identity provider with the Mobile Client Access service.
-- IMFGoogleAuthentication: Enables Google as an identity provider with the Advanced Mobile Access service.
+- IMFGoogleAuthentication: Enables Google as an identity provider with the Mobile Client Access service.
 - IMFURLProtocol: Enables use of IMFURLProtocol (NSURLRequest).

 ###Supported iOS levels